 I remember the first time I walked the field to collect and prepare soil for a soil test; I was nervous and sure I was going to mess it up.
 How could I possibly get a representative sample of my garden, much less my farm?
 Friends, with a little experience, soil testing is both easy and fun.
 Especially because the results are absolutely invaluable.

 In addition to my tutorial at the top, Here is a great video from Cornell to walk you through the process.
 It’s a total of 8 minutes & here are the critical concepts to take away:

 Note!
 Pay no mind to the penetrometer part, as well as the GPS coordinates.
 (They’re interesting though entirely unnecessary for the home gardener.)
 And FYI, we never ship our samples with ice packs and we always use standard shipping!

 The best time to test your soil is when you’re inspired to make it happen!

 When To Get a Soil Test?

-~ with the results in our hands in October, we have months to plan for the season ahead
+- with the results in our hands by November and we have months to plan for the season ahead

 There are fewer investments of time and money that will better serve you in the short-term or long-term!
 Your results will include a detailed analysis to surround you with abundance in the seasons to come.